f5devcentral/f5-big-iq-lab/docs/class6/module2/module2.rst

 And if you want to create a self-signed certificate on BIG-IQ for your managed devices, you can do that too.

-SSL certificates will come in two flavors, managed or un-managed.
+SSL certificates will come in two flavors, managed or unmanaged.
 When BIG-IQ discovers a BIG-IP, it is only able to pull the metadata about a cert from the BIG-IP.
 This process completes the cert and key information on the BIG-IQ, so that BIG-IQ can fully manage the